Earthquakes on May 13, 2026

 5.0 km-III-✓ ReviewedUSGS →

 The USGS recorded this magnitude 3.4 earthquake 27 km WNW of Ivanof Bay, Alaska at 22:07 UTC on May 13, 2026.
-On the Modified Mercalli scale, shaking reached 3.5 — considered light.
+Maximum shaking intensity peaked at MMI 3.5 (light).
 At a depth of 5.0 km, the event was shallow crustal.
-Geolocation places the event at 56.017°N, -159.869°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 56.017°, -159.869°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-13